DilHawk/DilHawk/README.md

 🚀 **Proactive Problem-Solving:** Identify and address potential financial risks or discrepancies before they escalate.
-✨**Effective Collaboration:** Work seamlessly with clients, internal teams, and regulators to ensure efficient and thorough audits.
+**✨Effective Collaboration:** Work seamlessly with clients, internal teams, and regulators to ensure efficient and thorough audits.
 * **Agile and Adaptable:** Adjust your approach based on complex financial situations and evolving regulations.
 * **Excellent Communication:** Clearly and concisely communicate complex financial information to both technical and non-technical audiences.
 * **Client Focused:** Prioritize client needs and deliver high-quality audit services that add value.